-This is an example of what the user experience is like when there’s an omnichannel marketing strategy in place.
+This is an example of what the customer experience is like when there’s an omnichannel marketing strategy in place.

 What is Omnichannel Marketing?

-Omnichannel marketing is the process used by marketers to create, streamline, and deploy a flawless customer service experience across all portals and channels.
+Omnichannel marketing is the process used by marketers to create, streamline, and deploy a flawless customer experience across all portals and marketing channels.

-According to ClickZ, engagement rates more than triple when omnichannel marketing is in place.
+According to ClickZ, engagement rates more than triple when an omnichannel marketing strategy is in place.

-Platforms like Factoreal make it easy for marketers to automate customer experiences across different touchpoints.
+Platforms like Factoreal make it easy for marketers to automate a customer experience across different touchpoints.

-In the next section, let’s take a look at how omnichannel marketing differs from multichannel marketing.
+In the next section, let’s take a look at how an omnichannel marketing strategy differs from multichannel marketing.

 - Increase customer loyalty and retention